Most of us have been in situations where we are asked a variety of questions related to our health.

 Just about every visit to a new healthcare provider involves a process of gathering information about your past and current healthcare issues.
 Once the relationship is established with a primary provider, you will be asked to make certain this information is up to date on a regular basis.
 All of this is necessary for optimal care.
 In an emergency situation, the relaying of key health information is vital and can even mean the difference between life and death.
 There are important things to keep in mind in your attempts to make certain information is offered in a clear and timely manner.

 Have your list of current medications, allergies and current medical conditions readily available at all times in case of an emergency.
 These three pieces of information are vital for health care professionals to know and will save precious time in a crisis if you are unable to communicate.
-You can keep a list of this important information in your purse or wallet and you can securely store them in the älska platform along with your complete health history and copy of your health records at www.alskacare.com.
+The alska connected caregiving portal is an easy and effective way to keep everything related to health or care of a loved one, in one secure place.
 You can also indicate emergency contact information and give permissions to those you want to be able to access this information.

 When face to face with a health care professional to whom you are attempting to relay your medical history or current medical issues, try to stay focused on the issue at hand.
 It is easy to get off track especially if you have multiple issues you need to have addressed.
 Let the health provider ask the questions initially because they need to do their fact finding to better understand how to proceed with helping you.
 Answer their questions as concisely as possible and if you don’t understand a question, tell them you need clarification.
 After they have asked all of their questions, offer additional information you believe is pertinent to your current concerns.
 Refrain from lengthy explanations or details that have little to do with your current symptoms.